-- Homeland, language family, its present status and its mutual contact with Assamese. - (a) Phonemes: Vowel and Consonant (b) Tones. - Morphology: Gender, Case & Case endings, Plural suffix, Definitives, Ver- - Vocabulary and its sources. - 5.
-Syntax: Types of sentences, Word Or- - 6.
-History of Scripts used in writing Bodo Language since inception.
+- 1. Homeland, language family, its present status and its mutual contact with Assamese. - (a) Phonemes: Vowel and Consonant Phonemes (b) Tones. - Morphology: Gender, Case & Case endings, Plural suffix, Definitives, Verbal suffix. - Vocabulary and its sources. - Syntax: Types of sentences, Word - History of Scripts used in writing Bodo Language since inception.

-History of Bodo Literature

-- General introduction of Bodo folk lit-
+- History of Bodo Literature General introduction of Bodo folk literature.

-- 2 Contribution of the Missionaries
+- Contribution of the Missionaries.

 - Periodization of Bodo Literature.
-3.

 - Critical analysis of different genre (Poetry, Novel, Short Story and Drama)

+- Translation Literature.

-of the texts prescribed and will be designed to test the critical ability of the candidates.
+The Paper will require first-hand reading of the texts prescribed and will be designed to test the critical ability of the candidates.